rvjc/free-mandelbrot/README.md

 ## System Requirements

-We tested this prgram on Windows 7, but there is no reason why it shouldn't work reliably on other platforms.
+At the time of writing (2012), we tested this program on Windows 7, but there is no reason why it shouldn't work reliably on other platforms.
 Before running the program on Windows, you will need to install Python 3.2 (standard 32-bit version with IDLE) and then Pygame 1.9.2a0.wn32-py3.2.

 Unfortunately Pygame is no longer actively maintained even though it still works reliably on modern OSes.

-The program has two windows: the console and view window.
+The program has two windows: the console and view windows.
 A simple help system is provided which is self-explanatory.

 ## How to Zoom